Vietnam: Culture, Social Change, and Development

 Ho Chi Minh City

-Students live with a middle-class family in Ho Chi Minh City, a vibrant cosmopolitan city representing the rapid modernization of Vietnam, for three weeks.
-Typically the host family has at least one university student of a similar age to program participants.
+Students live with a middle-class family in Ho Chi Minh City, a vibrant cosmopolitan city representing the rapid modernization of Vietnam, for three weeks; typically the host family has at least one university student of a similar age to program participants.
 The homestay provides students with an excellent opportunity to practice language skills, and typically students engage with their host families in many different cultural activities, including family visits, weddings, and outdoor picnics.
+Homestays in Ho Chi Minh City are coordinated by the Youth Union at the University of Economics.

 Many host families have multiple generations living under one roof, and students may help their host families with daily chores.
 Through this experience, students gain a far deeper understanding of Vietnam's increasingly complex and economically dynamic society.
 When possible, students are placed in homes with families that share professions and interests related to a student's Independent Study Project (ISP) topic.
 In many cases, the homestay family becomes an important contact for students as they explore multiple facets of cultures and development for their ISP.
 Many students consider the homestay experience one of the most meaningful components of the program.